Key areas of work

 Facilitated the first public hearing

-Facilitated the first public hearing in the history of the Lebanese Parliament, helping to design and deliver an enquiry into the economic security of women in Lebanon.
-Civil society noted this change in practice as a positive step towards the parliament’s openness to citizen engagement.
+In 2022, in collaboration with the Women and Children Committee, WFD designed and supported delivery of the first ever public hearing in the history of the Lebanese Parliament.
+This hearing addressed the economic security of women in Lebanon amid multiple crises.
+Civil society noted this change in practice as a positive step in the parliament’s openness to civil society engagement.